Familial hypercholesterolemia: Apolipoprotein B

 Apolipoprotein B, in its ApoB100 form, is the main apolipoprotein, or protein part of the lipoprotein particle.
 Its gene is located on the second chromosome (2p24-p23) and is 46.2 kb long.
-FH is often associated with the mutation of R3500Q, which causes replacement of arginine by glutamine at position 3500.
+FH is often associated with the mutation of R3500Q, which causes the replacement of arginine by glutamine at position 3500.
 The mutation is located on a part of the protein that normally binds with the LDL receptor, and binding is reduced as a result of the mutation.
 Like LDLR, the number of abnormal copies determines the severity of the hypercholesterolemia.

 PCSK9

 Mutations in the proprotein convertase subtilisin/kexin type 9 (PCSK9) gene were linked to autosomal dominant (i.e. requiring only one abnormal copy) FH in a 2003 report.
 The gene is located on the first chromosome (1p34.1-p32) and encodes a 666 amino acid protein that is expressed in the liver.
 It has been suggested that PCSK9 causes FH mainly by reducing the number of LDL receptors on liver cells.